 Try a liquid breakfast.

 A child who doesn’t want to eat might be willing to partake of a breakfast drink.
-Try a smoothie made of yogurt and fruit.
+Try a smoothie made of yogurt and fruit or go all-in on a Blendtopia smoothie kit.

 Opt for a non-traditional breakfast.